Taiwan Railway: Explicit scheduling and dispatching priorities

-Like classic American railroads, TRA's published timetable specifies train class (thus dispatching priority).
+Like classic American railroads, TR's published timetable specifies train class (thus dispatching priority).
 Premium-fare expresses, like Tze-Chiang, have highest priority and almost never take sidings.
-Customers understand the system, and aren't surprised when lower priority trains are held, allowing others to pass.
-Dispatching decisions are fairly straightforward; even when trains are out of sequence, stationmasters wouldn't hesitate to hold trains if releasing them could delay a subsequent Tze-Chiang.
-Close proximity of sidings mean unscheduled holds are likely short, usually less than 5 minutes.
+Customers understand the system, and are not surprised when lower priority trains are held, allowing others to pass.
+Dispatching decisions are fairly straightforward; even when trains are out of sequence, stationmasters do not hesitate to hold trains if releasing them could delay a subsequent Tze-Chiang.
+Close proximity of sidings means unscheduled holds are likely short, usually less than 5 minutes.

 Schedule, ridership pattern, and demographics

-TRA's schedules are not tightly constrained by clock face patterns or policy headways.
+TR's schedules are not tightly constrained by clock face patterns or policy headways.
 Extra trains and cars are added on peak travel days to accommodate holiday traffic.
 6~8% more departures are scheduled on Fridays, Saturdays, and Sundays.
-TRA riders span the full gamut including lower-income (students, young adults) and minorities (Hakka, Taiwanese aborigines) but also choice riders (vacationing families, foreign tourists, monthly commuters).
+TR riders span the full gamut including lower-income (students, young adults) and minorities (Hakka, Taiwanese indigenous peoples) but also choice riders (vacationing families, foreign tourists, monthly commuters).
 Elderly passengers are common, but wheelchair passengers are rare; not all stations are handicap accessible and not all rolling stock are level-boarding.

 Fare differentials between expresses and locals provide market differentiation.
 HSR ridership is observably more affluent, capturing many former airline passengers.

 Operating practices

-Operations on different railroads are variations of same general principles.
-TRA's practices are like JR's – somewhat labour-intensive, but immediate on-site accountability and close supervision contribute to high service quality, good delay-recovery capabilities, skills to execute complex maneuvers, and throughputs closer to theoretical line capacity than otherwise achievable.
+Operations on different railroads are variations of similar general principles.
+TR's practices are like JR's: somewhat labour-intensive, but immediate on-site accountability and close supervision contribute to high service quality, good delay-recovery capabilities, skills to execute complex maneuvers, and throughputs closer to theoretical line capacity than otherwise achievable.

 Stationmasters, train regulation, and dwell process

-Many TRA stations have "stationmaster duty offices."
+Many TR stations have "stationmaster duty offices".
 Stationmasters (their deputies, or platform staff) perform train regulation and signalling functions right from the platform, and provide train crew oversight.
 Two station crewmembers work busy locations, one per direction.
 They sound a whistle to warn waiting passengers of imminent arrivals.
 Passengers standing in yellow danger zones are asked to step back.
 As trains approach, they hand-signal drivers.
 Unreserved trains (without assigned cars) berth close to fare control, while expresses berth according to platform car markers, minimizing onboard baggage-carrying by passengers looking for assigned seats.

 Stationmasters may indirectly reduce overruns by providing immediate accountability.

-TRA's stationmasters and conductors jointly manage dwell time, like their counterparts at LIRR's Jamaica.
+TR's stationmasters and conductors jointly manage dwell time, like their counterparts at LIRR's Jamaica.
 Stationmasters regulate trains by enforcing correct train sequences and departure times; holding to time is actually a legal requirement.
 At transfer locations, they manage connections.

 About ½-minute prior to departure, stationmasters sound platform bells to signal impending departure.